-The Canadian company Duchesnay was acquired in 1970 through the entrepreneurship of Louis Boivin, President and owner of Groupe Pharmaceutique Boivin.
-Up to 1991, the mission of this family-run business was to distribute over-the-counter and prescription medications to Quebec pharmacies.
+Canadian pharmaceutical company Duchesnay was acquired in 1970 through the entrepreneurship of Louis Boivin, President and owner of Groupe Pharmaceutique Boivin.
+Until 1991, the mission of this family-run business was to distribute over-the-counter and prescription medications to Quebec pharmacies.

-Towards the end of the 80's, one of Boivin family's members experienced a very difficult pregnancy, which was affecting her health and well-being.
-Her physician had prescribed a medication to treat this condition, but since her pharmacist did not have access to proper scientific information on medications during pregnancy, he refused to dispense it to her because he believed that the drug was teratogenic.
-Since the physician and the pharmacist could not agree on this issue, the burden and the stress of the decision to follow the prescribed treatment was left to the pregnant woman.
+In the late 1980s, a member of the Boivin family experienced a very difficult pregnancy, which significantly impacted her health and well-being.
+Her physician had prescribed a medication to treat her condition, but since her pharmacist did not have access to reliable scientific information about the use of medication in pregnancy, he refused to dispense it because he believed the drug was teratogenic.
+Since the physician and the pharmacist could not come to an agreement, the burden of deciding whether or not to take the prescribed medication was left to the pregnant woman.